German parliament: Explicit consent still necessary from organ donors | DW | 16.01.2020

 Germany's parliament has rejected a health ministry proposal for a new organ donation system.
-With donor numbers low, the health minister wanted a presumed-consent system, with the onus on people to refuse to donate.
+With low donor numbers, the health minister wanted a presumed-consent system, with the onus on people to refuse to donate.

-Can silence be considered consent?
-And is it reasonable for the state to expect people unwilling to donate their organs after their death to make this clear?
-These emotive issues were debated in the Bundestag on Thursday morning ahead of free votes on three new possible approaches.
+Germany's organ donation rules will remain largely unchanged after an emotional debate in the Bundestag on Thursday morning.
+The country will stick with a system of informed consent, whereby only people who voluntarily register as organ donors are eligible.
+Most, but not all EU members have moved to an opt-out system that presumes a willingness to donate.

 Read more: Organ donation: Germany debates how to get people on the list